Class TCastleContainer

 Public function Rect: TRectangle; deprecated 'use PixelsRect or UnscaledRect, depending on what you need; for backward compatibility, "Rect" is equal to "PixelsRect" now, but it will change to "UnscaledRect" in the future';

-Public function ScaledStatusBarHeight: Cardinal; virtual;
+Public function ScaledStatusBarHeight: Cardinal; deprecated 'use SafeBorder';

 Public function UnscaledWidth: Single;